The Kitchen Facelift Company

 Want to update the look of your kitchen?
 Maybe you’re interested in remodelling your kitchen,

 or you’re building a brand new home.
 Or perhaps you just want to upgrade a few important

 details in your existing kitchen décor.
 If you’re freshening up your kitchen in any form, before

-you spend any money, it pays to get informed about the current kitchen design trends for 2021.
+you spend any money, it pays to get informed about the current kitchen design trends for the next year.

-We give you some of the up and coming hottest kitchen design trends for 2021.
+We give you some of the up and coming hottest kitchen design trends for the next year.

 1. Transitional Style Kitchens

 A transitional kitchen is one that incorporates elements that are both traditional and contemporary.

 Transitional was an important design style for kitchens this year with many homeowners remodelling

 their kitchens to reflect this style.
 We expect to see transitional kitchens remaining popular in the next year.